tawesoft/untrusted.py/README.md

 wrong thing to do.

-You might mark the input as untrusted for other reasons - e.g. to enforce a maximum length on a search query.
+You might mark the input as untrusted for other reasons - e.g. to enforce a maximum length on a search query, or because you need to validate it against business logic.

-### Using untrusted collection types
+### The untrusted collection types are views, not copies

 Untrusted collection types, like `untrusted.sequence`, are "[views](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects)"